almotasim90/DPI/Suricata_Install_and_configure.md

 		group:emerging-icmp.rules # enable this rulefile
 		re:trojan                 # enable all rules with this string

-It is similar to disabe any rule, use  `/etc/suricata/disable.conf` :
+It is similar to disable any rule, use  `/etc/suricata/disable.conf` :

 		2019401                   # disable signature with this sid group:emerging-info.rules # disable this rulefile
 		re:heartbleed             # disable all rules with this string

-Also, the same for `drop.conf` and `modify.conf` files. after configuring or modifing the rules, update with command:
+Also, the same for `drop.conf` and `modify.conf` files. after configuring or modifying the rules, update with command:

 	$ sudo suricata-update